 Hyaluronic acid injection therapy

-There are various formulas available for hyaluronic acid treatments, allowing you to choose a restorative, moisturizing, or anti-aging version based on your skin type.
+There are various formulas available for hyaluronic acid treatments, allowing you to choose a repairative, moisturizing, or anti-aging type based on your skin condition.

-Formulas/brands Prices in Seoul (Korean won) Approximate conversion to Taiwanese dollars Prices in Taiwan (Taiwanese dollars)
+Formulas/brands Prices in Seoul (Korean won) Estimated conversion to Taiwanese dollars Prices in Taiwan (Taiwanese dollars)

 Rejuran Healer 150,000 to 230,000 Approximately 3,750 to 5,750 Approximately 8,000 to 14,000